simon-ritchie/apysc/docstring_markdowns/apysc/_display/line_thickness_interface.md

 ### `_initialize_line_thickness_if_not_initialized` method docstring

-Initialize _line_thickness attribute if it is not initialized yet.
+Initialize _line_thickness attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring